 |Movies (premium pack)||$20||

 When it comes to content, what’s available to you will largely depend on the channel packs you choose as part of your subscription.
 The Drama and Pop Packs both include the showcase channel, dubbed the home of HBO.
 That means access to shows like Game of Thrones, Big Little Lies, and Westworld.
 You also get to watch original Foxtel content, including Wentworth.

-The Lifestyle Pack offers series like Grand Designs, Selling Houses Australia, The Great Australian Bake Off, The Real Housewives franchise, and Keeping Up With the Kardashians.
+The Lifestyle Pack offers series like Grand Designs, Selling Houses Australia, The Great Australian Bake Off, Love It or List It Australia, The Real Housewives franchise, and Keeping Up With the Kardashians.
 The Docos Pack opens you up to a generous selection of documentaries from world-famous brands including Discovery, Nat Geo, BBC, Crime + Investigation and HISTORY.
 As for the Kids Pack, it will keep the little ones entertained for hours, with content from the likes of Nickelodeon, Disney Channel, Cartoon Network, and more.
 Selected titles from all packages are, of course, available on demand.

 Does Foxtel Now Have Unique Content?

 While Foxtel Now may look as a simple re-branding of other Foxtel products, it’s so much more.
 The new app is basically a step into the future for the veteran telco, ensuring the company is keeping up with the way we consume entertainment content in 2017.
 Nowadays, we’re used to paying a small amount each month for a slate of quality programming, and Foxtel has finally decided to cater to that need.
 But besides its on demand catalogue, Foxtel Now also offers what its competitors don’t – live TV programming.
 And why the service has the upper hand.